zetabank-devteam/teacher_manual/docs/source/build_tutorial/4.assembly_diy_kit/realsense.rst

 This page introduces how to assemble the Intel RealSense D435

-1. Place the realsense bracket.
+1. Place the RealSense bracket.

     .. thumbnail:: /_images/build_tutorial/4.assembly_diy_kit/3-16.jpg